juhasch/kaffee_und_tee/idea.md

 Overall, there are only three pages:
 1. The starting page with an overview of recipes
 2. The recipe page with an image of the recipe and the ingredients
-3. A video page showing the video of the recipe
+3. A link to the PDF version of the recipe

 On the bottom of the screen there are two buttons:
 1. A "home" button, that brings you back to the starting page